akshaygh0sh/US-Roads/documents/log.md

 Week 3 Goal: Implement the approximate traveling salesman algorithm

 Week 4 Goal: Implement A* search to (hopefully) greatly improve the run time of our shortest path algorithm and if we have enough time, get started or finish the visualization of our shortest path algorithms.

+Week 5 Goal: Finalize existing algorithms and do visualization for graph.